greg-1-anderson/Robo/docs/collections.md

 }
 ?>
 ```

+In the example above, if the `mkdir('work')` fails, then neither the rollback task nor the 'taskOther' task will be executed.
+If it works, though, then `taskOther()` will also be executed; if `taskOther()` fails, then the rollback task will be run, and the 'work' directory will be removed.

+## Temporary Directories

 Since the concept of a temporary working directory that is cleaned  up  on failure is a common pattern, Robo provides built-in support for them: